 Course-based Undergraduate Research Experiences (CUREs) offer Biology undergraduates the opportunity to do research with a small group of students.
 Under the guidance of a Biology faculty member, the students will conduct research together on a defined project.
 Students will receive course 3- 4 hours course credit.
 All courses require instructor permission.
-To register, click the link below, for more information please contact either the instructor of the course, or PURL@gsu.edu.
+If you are interested in registering, click the button at the bottom to complete the CURE interest form.

 A winning strategy that definitely helps getting into a lab is to directly reach out or meet with the instructor to introduce yourself!

 ]What microbes colonize the built environment of our cities?
 Advanced analysis of urban microbiomes using field and molecular techniques.

 - Time: Monday and Wednesday, 9:30 - 12:15

 *Note: if you are interested in this CURE, send Dr. Joyner an email directly.